-According to a new report, new Apple services could appear in the future.
-It is possible that "Podcasts+", "Stocks+" and "Mail+" will be introduced, among others.
+According to a new report, new Apple services could be released in the future, including "Podcasts+," "Stocks+," and "Mail+."

-Analysts at Loup Ventures have published a new report published, which looks at future Apple services.
-Apple's services division is becoming increasingly important to the company.
-Now, analysts believe there is room for a number of additions to Apple's successful services segment.
-New subscriptions could "hide in the shadows" by building on existing apps, thus promoting further growth and adoption of Apple's products and services.
+Analysts at Loup Ventures have published a new report published, which focuses on future Apple services.
+Apple's services division is becoming increasingly important for the company.
+Analysts now believe there is room for several additions to Apple's successful services segment.
+New subscriptions could "hide in the shadows" by building on existing apps, thus driving further growth and adoption of Apple's products and services.

 Apple Services: Podcast+

 Podcasts+ would form a tier within the existing Podcasts app and offer a selection of exclusive premium shows.
-Spotify has aggressively moved into the podcast space by acquiring exclusive rights to popular shows and removing them from other platforms.
-Podcasts+ would allow Apple to strengthen its position in this space.
-There have been repeated rumors that Apple is moving into the podcast exclusive space and even had talks about acquiring podcast network Wondery before it was acquired by Amazon.
-According to the report, Podcasts+ is expected to be bundled as part of Apple One as well as Apple Music, at no additional cost to existing subscribers.
-Podcasts+ would also help to "drive additional interest" in Apple Music and Apple One, thereby "generating high-margin, recurring revenue."
+Spotify has aggressively entered the podcast space by acquiring exclusive rights to popular shows and removing them from other platforms.
+Podcasts+ would allow Apple to strengthen its position in this area.
+There have been repeated rumors that Apple is entering the podcast-exclusive space and even held talks about acquiring the podcast network Wondery before it was acquired by Amazon.
+According to the report, Podcasts+ is expected to be bundled as part of Apple One, as well as Apple Music, at no additional cost to existing subscribers.
+Podcasts+ would also help drive "additional interest" in Apple Music and Apple One, thereby "generating high-margin, recurring revenue."

 Apple Services: Stocks+